heaganhenry/data-structures-algorithms/README.md

 # data-structures-algorithms
- Data Structures and Algorithms problems from various websites completed in Python, Scala, and Java.
+ Data Structures and Algorithms problems from various websites completed in Java, Scala and Python.